The original purpose of the world’s most popular social media platform is long gone.

 7. Set your budget and schedule

 How invested are you in your leads?
-When setting your budget, Facebook allows you to choose how much you money you’ll be spending per day, for however many days you’re willing to spend it.
+When setting your budget, Facebook allows you to choose how much money you’ll be spending per day, for however many days you’re willing to spend it.

 8. Name your ad